schmoelder/diss/doc/02_model_based_design/02_model_formulation.md

 The equilibrium thermodynamics, adsorption kinetics, and, where applicable, chemical reaction models, also need to be incorporated into the chromatographic column model {cite}`Guiochon2006`.

 Dynamic column models are typically based on differential mass balances within a control volume of the fluid mobile phase and the stationary phase {cite}`SchmidtTraub2020`.
-This results in a system of partial differential equations (PDEs), which are usually solved using numerical methods.
-However, some simplified models allow for analytical solutions (see {numref}`model_solution`).
+This results in a system of partial differential equations (PDEs), which are usually solved using numerical methods, however, some simplified models allow for analytical solutions (see {numref}`model_solution`).
 To simplify the modeling process, various assumptions are often made:

 - The fluid density and viscosity are assumed to be constant, implying no significant changes in fluid properties as it flows through the column.